jeromel/site-mariage/README.md

 # Wedding Site Template
-Many, many Thanks to Jason Lutter loh !
+Many, many Thanks to Jason Lutter loh  for the base of the template and to Alice Fromanger for the theme and to my brother Sébastien for the hosting and all the rest and to my future wife Helene !

 A simple, responsive, easy-to-edit wedding website template.